 Visit our YouTube channel to watch the celebration!

-This year sees MiSST in Middlesbrough at Kings Academy, where all of the 240 children in Year 7 will learn to play the violin for the first time.
-Middlesbrough Council have granted money to ensure children in this area have the opportunity to be a MiSST School.
+This year saw MiSST in Middlesbrough at King’s Academy, where all of the 240 children in Year 7 have learnt to play the violin for the first time.
+MiSST together with Middlesbrough Council have granted money to ensure children in this area have the opportunity to be a MiSST School.

-We also welcome Platanos College in Stockwell and The Harris Invictus Academy in Croydon and The Chelsea Community Hospital School in Chelsea.
-This takes our numbers of children on the MiSST programme this year to 8030 students and our reach up to date is now 14,510 students.
+We also welcomed Platanos College in Stockwell and The Harris Invictus Academy in Croydon and The Chelsea Community Hospital School in Chelsea.
+Numbers of children on the MiSST programme this year is 8030 students and our reach is 14,510 students.

-We are hosting our 9th Annual Concert at Queen Elizabeth Hall, Southbank on March 3rd 2022 and we can't wait for you to watch it.
+We hosted our 9th Annual Concert at Queen Elizabeth Hall, Southbank on March 3rd 2022 which was absolutely fantastic, our best concert so far.